ps-tuebingen-courses/pl1-lecture-notes/src/14-object-algebras/object-algebras.md

 Note that there is no danger of confusing the language variants.
 For instance, an attempt to pass testMult to eval will be a static type error.

+At the same time, we can add another function on expressions (such as a pretty-printer) without changing existing code, too: Just add a
+`trait prettyPrint extends Exp[String]` and, if pretty-printing of `ExpWithMult` is required, extend with `trait prettyPrintMult extends prettyPrint with ExpWithMult[String]`.
+This is the object algebra way of solving the expression problem.

 We can also go one step further and combine object algebras with typed higher-order abstract syntax, using higher-kinded type members.
 Don't panic if you don't understand what is going on here.